Instructions on the submission of papers to Information Research

-1.3 Governments and government departments: the APA Manual gives no instructions for governments as authors, presumably assuming that the general rule for groups as authors will suffice.
+1.3 Governments and government departments: the APA Manual gives no instructions for governments as authors, presumably assuming that the general rule for groups as authors will suffice, or, perhaps, imagining that only the US government and its departments will be cited.
 This is not adequate since many countries will have ministries with the same name, e.g., Ministry of Education.
 The journal has adopted the rule, therefore, that the country should be cited, e.g., (US.
 Dept. of Health, Education and Welfare, 1987) or (UK.
 Ministry of Defence, 1995).

 Citing parts of online publications.
 If the online publication has page numbers, cite as print documents.
 If no page numbers are given, but paragraphs are numbered, use the paragraph number, e.g., (Jones, 2008, para.
 2.2); where neither page numbers nor paragraph numbers are used, give the section heading and count the paragraphs, e.g., (Smart, 2001, Introduction, para 2.)

-1.5 Personal communications: such communications are only cited in the text and do not require an entry in the reference list.
+1.5 Personal communications including e-mail messages: such communications are only cited in the text and do not require an entry in the reference list.
 They take the form, 'according to Levy (personal communication, May 19, 2011)...'